deic-dk/files_sharding/README.md

 server in a group of ownCloud servers be responsible for a segment of the namespace and redirect accordingly.

+The app requires redirection to be done on a master server.
+Such functionality is provided by an accompanying app: "user_saml"- which is a fork of the original user_saml by Sixto Martin.

 ## User sharding

 The default is to shard on username, keep each user on one server and limit users to e.g.